Your Donut Is Killing Our Forests, Here's How To Make It Stop

 says there are plenty of reason to believe those commitments will, in fact, be put into practice

 .
-He is UCS’s senior scientist and director of climate research and analysis, and he believes that the shift in emphasis from palm-oil producers to consumer-facing companies like these has pushed the sector towards eliminating palm-driven deforestation.
+He is UCS’s senior scientist and director of climate research and analysis, and he believes that the increasing attention being paid to both palm-oil producers and consumer-facing companies like these has pushed the sector towards eliminating palm-driven deforestation.

 “Until recently, the palm oil producers, the global companies that produce palm oil – not the companies that used that palm oil in their products, which is the focus on the scorecard – were hiding behind the Roundtable on Sustainable Palm Oil rather than addressing deforestation head on,” he points out.
 “But, since December, two major suppliers have committed to producing deforestation-free and peat-free palm oil.
 These two suppliers, Wilmar and Golden Agri-Resource (GAR), together sell 55 percent of the world’s palm oil.”